 Regulatory innovation reshapes the genomic regulatory program and plays a key role in biological diversity and evolution, but understanding of its evolutionary processes and functional implications remains incomplete.
 Alongside from our work, mounting evidence supports that repetitive sequences (comprising ~50% of the whole genome in mammals), which were previously considered ‘junk’, contribute significantly to regulatory innovation and warrant detailed investigation.
 In addition to transcriptional regulation, we also study the regulatory innovation and evolution in other processes such as replication and splicing, which are equally important but rather under-studied.

-Representative work #1 We integrated multi-omic data to investigate the evolutionary trajectories of new transcription start sites (TSSs) in the human genome.
+Selected work #1 We integrated multi-omic data to investigate the evolutionary trajectories of new transcription start sites (TSSs) in the human genome.
 We found that transposable elements (especially Long Terminal Repeats, LTRs) play major roles in the emergence of new TSSs, highlighting the importance of genomic repeats in regulatory innovation.
 See more in Li et al. Genome Res (2018).

-Germline de novo mutations are crucial for evolution and play important roles in many human diseases.
-Our understanding about the distribution and genesis of de novo mutations in many genomes remains limited, partly due to the difficulties in obtaining many de novo mutations.
+Germline mutations are crucial for evolution and play important roles in many human diseases.
+Our understanding about the distribution and genesis of spontaneous mutations in many genomes remains limited, partly due to the difficulties in obtaining many de novo mutations.
 It is only in recent years that whole genome sequencing of many individuals to obtain a large number of de novo mutations became possible.
 Most advances in mechanistic understanding of DNA mutagenesis in past decades were derived from simple organisms or based on somatic mutations in cancer.
 Therefore numerous details of germline mutation distribution and mutational processes remain to be uncovered.